HealthDot/dotEngine/README.md

 git clone https://github.com/HealthDot/dotEngine
 cd dotEngine/
 yarn
-yarn build:all # builds the smart contracts and user interface yarn test:all
+yarn check:contract # builds the smart contracts and user interface yarn build:contract yarn test:contract

 ```

+## Code Safety
+At HealthDot, we believe in writing safe, reliable, and efficient code.
+Therefore, we have made it a point to include `ink!` tests throughout our codebase.
+This ensures our code is rigorously tested, reducing potential errors and improving the overall quality of our systems.